alanbchristie/PySimple/README.md

 ## Deploying to Docker Hub
 Here, we'll deploy to the Docker hub.
 It's free and simple.
-We just need to tag our image (with something useful like `2019.3`) and then push it.
+We just need to tag our image and then push it.

     $ docker login -u alanbchristie
     [...]
     $ docker build -t alanbchristie/pysimple:2019.6 .
     $ docker push alanbchristie/pysimple:2019.6

->   Here my hub account is `alanbchristie` and the registry there
+>   Here my Docker account is `alanbchristie` and the repository there
     is `pysimple`.
 We're giving this image the tag `2019.6`.

 >   Tags are handled very differently in Docker, it does not understand